Compensation for Victims of Crime

 Can I call you for free advice?

-If you feel you have been the victim of criminal injury as a result of the illegal actions of another, call us on 0808 115 0700, or fill out the form at the top of this page and we will contact you.
-We'll take down the details of your case and let you know whether we feel you're eligible for compensation.
-If you are, our expert lawyers will work tirelessly alongside you in order to build a persuasive case and, since we work on a no win no fee basis, the process won't cost you a penny.
+If you feel you have been the victim of criminal injury as a result of the illegal actions of another, call free on 0800 234 6438, or fill out the form at the top of this page and an expert legal adviser will contact you.
+They’ll take down the details of your case and let you know whether they feel you’re eligible for compensation.
+If you are, they will find an expert lawyer to work tirelessly alongside you in order to build a persuasive case and, since most work on a no win no fee basis, the process won’t cost you a fortune.